 Polish your human skills for the age of Al. Taking a deeper dive into skill trends, we see L&D pros adding a range of additional human skills (or soft skills) to meet the demands and opportunities of the AI era.
-At the risk of stating the obvious, don't forget to prioritize your own learning.
+At the risk of stating the obvious, don't forget to prioritise your own learning.

-"Human skills" with the highest growth rates from October 2022 to October 2023 among L&D professionals globally

 Year-over-year growth

 Interpersonal Skills +73%

 Presentation Skills +64%

 Problem Solving +57%

 People Management +57%

 Embrace the power of constant growth.

 As skills evolve to meet AI opportunities, learning and growth will be central to jobs.
 Increasingly, daily work will include microlearning (or even "nanolearning") - short bursts of instruction to help people make progress in small bites.
-Engaging, personalized, and flexible learning in the flow of work helps people solve specific problems and invest in their futures without dropping a ball.
+Engaging, personalised, and flexible learning in the flow of work helps people solve specific problems and invest in their futures without dropping a ball.
+As you prepare yourself and your organisation for the age of AI, take inspiration in the thirteen bites below.
+The thoughts are succinct, but the visions are big.

-of L&D teams plan to deploy microlearning programs in 2024.
+of L&D teams in the region plan to deploy microlearning programs in 2024.

 Bold ideas

 What if CLOs become Chief Skills Officers?

-"Many C-suite executives don't understand the real value of learning: they see it as just a benefit or nice-to-have.
+"Most C-suite executives don't care about learning.
 When you talk to business leaders, their questions will instead revolve around business strategy, and how learning will help you get there.
 So even if Chief Learning Officers don't officially change our titles, we should think of ourselves as Chief Skills Officers, or Chief Upskilling Officers, in charge of strategically building skills that will drive tangible outcomes for the business."

-Amanda Nolen Co-Founder at NilesNolen What if companies incentivize their leaders to export their talent?
-"LinkedIn research shows that only 19% of employees are encouraged by their organizations to explore internal role changes.
+Amanda Nolen Co-founder at NilesNolen What if companies incentivise their leaders to export their talent?
+"LinkedIn research shows that only 19% of employees are encouraged by their organisations to explore internal role changes.
 What is often getting in the way is leaders' fear of losing their top talent without the ability to backfill.
-Imagine a future where leaders are considered talent builders and they are rewarded for exporting talent to other departments in their organization.
+Imagine a future where leaders are considered talent builders and they are rewarded for exporting talent to other departments in their organisation.
 Imagine a future where not just managers, but executives sponsor and model internal movement themselves.
-By unlocking doors for our in-house talent, there's no limit to the innovation that becomes possible for both our employees and our organizations."
+By unlocking doors for our in-house talent, there's no limit to the innovation that becomes possible for both our employees and our organisations."
+29